hjbhu6/yvertx/README.md

     yeti=org.yvertx.deploy.YetiVerticleFactory

-2.) copy the `org.yvertx.yvertx-yeti-lang-impl-vXXX` from the `target` direcotory to your `mod` directory
+2.) copy the `org.yvertx.yvertx-yeti-lang-impl-vXXX` from the `target` direcotory to your `mods` directory (Please see the vert.x docs for more information on installing modules)

 3.) add a dependency to your mod.json file to the yvertx module: